Near Lincoln in Placer County, California — The American West (Pacific Coastal)

 Marker series.
 This marker is included in the Native Sons/Daughters of the Golden West marker series.

 Location.
 38° 56.679′ N, 121° 18.249′ W. Marker is near Lincoln, California, in Placer County.
 Marker can be reached from Manzanita Cemetery Road, on the right when traveling east.
+Marker is located near the entrance to the cemetery.
 Touch for map.
-Marker is located near the entrance to the cemetery.
-Marker is at or near this postal address: 3698 Manzanita Cemetery Road, Lincoln CA 95648, United States of America.
+Marker is at or near this Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 First Clay Pipe Plant in the West (approx. 3˝ miles away); Sheridan Cemetery (approx. 3.6 miles away); McTyeire Memorial Church (approx. 3.6 miles away); Emmada Building (approx. 3.7 miles away); Fleming Building (approx. 3.7 miles away); Beerman Plaza (approx. 3.7 miles away); New Hoppert Building (approx. 3.7 miles away); I O O F Building (approx. 3.7 miles away).
 Touch for a list and map of all markers in Lincoln.

 Regarding Manzanita.
 Manzanita Grove gained notoriety in its early days as a stronghold for thieves.
 Hidden in the center of a thick grove of manzanita trees was the corral where stolen horses and cattle were hidden.
 Today only a few of the manzanitas remain under the native oaks.

 Also see . . .
 Manzanita Cemetery.
 The dedication of the marker by the Native Sons of the Golden West - May, 1998.
 (Submitted on March 12, 2011.)

 Categories. • Cemeteries & Burial Sites • Education • Settlements & Settlers •